theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/README.md

 ![Customizability Build 1](https://raw.githubusercontent.com/theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/main/art/Customizability-Build-1.png)
 ![Customizability Build 2](https://raw.githubusercontent.com/theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/main/art/Customizability-Build-2.png)

+In Tailwind v4, setting `.css` files as configuration files via the context menu will automatically add them to the build pipeline.

 Your preferences will be stored in a `tailwind.extension.json` file in your project root.

 ### NPM Integration

-When getting started in a new project, you can import the necessary modules by right-clicking on the project node:
+When getting started in a new project, you can install the necessary modules and configure the extension by right-clicking on the project node:

 ![NPM Shortcut 1](https://raw.githubusercontent.com/theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/main/art/NPM-Shortcuts-1.png)